TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 For
 those who don't have the
 pre-requisite there are many tutorials which introduce to Alfresco.
  For instance I recommend the __Alfresco Developer Tutorials__ from Jeff Potts.
-For this tutorial I used the config
+And last but not least, for this tutorial I used the config
  below:
 >
 > > * Alfresco Community 5.0.a